joshco/spoke-docker/README.md

 This is a quick and dirty docker container for [MoveOn's spoke application](https://github.com/MoveOnOrg/Spoke)

+It will automatically set up postgres, sshd, samba, tmux, vim and zile (emacs-mini).

 ## Instructions

 1. Set up docker or docker-machine